docvy/cache/README.md

 // create a new cache
 var cache = new Cache({
   maxAge: 1209600000, // in milliseconds
-  cacheDir: __dirname + "/cache",
+  cacheDir: __dirname + "/cache", // where to swap from/to disk
-  waitForRestore: true
-});
+  waitForRestore: true // wait for restoration to complete before any query });

+/**
+* All these operations are asynchronous.
+You might need to structure
+* your calls to the cache better
+*/

 // restore cache
 cache.restore(function(err) {